assemblyco/CodingStandards/README.md

             // Do something
         }

 5. Tabs VS. Spaces.
 Prefer tabs as they are easier to maintain.
 Your indentation should follow the block of code you are writing.
 Proper indentation is highly important.
-Spaces can be used in place of tabs, use 4.
+Regardless spaces can be used in place of tabs.
+Use 4(four) spaces if you do.
 Use spaces if your IDE supports them.
 Be consitant with which ever you choose to use.

 #### Code Design